checkly/docs.checklyhq.com/site/content/docs/runtimes/_index.md

 1. View all the available runtimes on the [runtimes tab in the account section](https://app.checklyhq.com/account/runtimes).
 See the screenshot below.
 2. There is always one runtime marked as **active**.
 This is the runtime all checks use, unless you decide to override this at the check or group level.
-4. Runtimes have simple `YYYY.MM` name, e.g. `2021.06` Newer dates hold newer dependencies.
+4. Runtimes have a simple `YYYY.MM` name, e.g. `2021.06` Newer dates hold newer dependencies.
 3. Pick the runtime you want and click "Save settings".
 This runtime now applies to all of your checks and any new checks you create.

 ![runtimes](/docs/images/monitoring/account_runtimes@2x.png)

-Not that one runtime version, e.g. `2021.6` holds all dependencies for all check types.
+Note that one runtime version, e.g. `2021.6` holds all dependencies for all check types.
 There is no separate runtime for different types of checks.

 ## Overriding runtimes for specific checks